rskuipers/JustLess/README.md

 Installation
 ------------

-1. Add the module to your composer.json
+1. Add the module to your composer.json (or use composer cli)

     ```json
     "require": {
-        "rickkuipers/justless": "dev-master"
+        "rickkuipers/justless": "~1.0.0"
     }
     ```
 2. Run composer update: `php composer.phar update`